-In addition to the issue of jobs, shifting ownership of U.S. Steel, once the world's most valuable company, outside the United States raises national security concerns, given the need for steel in infrastructure, military and defense applications.
+In addition to the issue of jobs, shifting ownership of U.S. Steel, once the world's most valuable company, outside the United States raises na66 Nippon and U.S. Steel have insulted American steelworkers by refusing to give them a seat at the table and raised grave concerns about their commitment to the future of the American steel industry."